 Regular readers of this blog will be well aware that I love rock climbing!
 I’ve been lucky enough to have been climbing in some of the world’s best-known climbing destinations, including Costa Brava, the Czech Republic, and Taiwan.
-However, even these remarkable places would struggle to beat Kalymnos – the ultimate island paradise for rock climbers across the world.
+However, even these remarkable places would struggle to beat Kalymnos Island – the ultimate island paradise for rock climbers in Greece, Europe and across the world.

 This island of Kalymnos is a dream destination for avid climbers.
 For decades, this small, unassuming Greek island in the Dodecanese archipelago has been attracting world-class climbers.
 At first glance, its sleepy villages and traditional Greek culture appear unremarkable, other than offering a tranquil holiday destination off the well-beaten tourist track.
 However, Kalymnos is an open secret in the climbing world, and every year, tens of thousands of eager climbers flock here to take advantage of the island’s unique limestone cliffs and rocks.

 Kalymnos was first put firmly on the climbing map when expert Italian climber Andrea Di Bari first came to the island with his wife in 1996.
 They enjoyed a relaxing summer holiday, but Andrea couldn’t stop thinking about the range of potential climbing routes he had seen in the island’s limestone cliffs.
 The following year, he came back, and this time with a plan.
 He bolted 47 climbing routes in the most inviting rocks, and began a climbing tradition that would change the course of the island’s future.